carmine560/submit-urls/README.md

 The option `-n` is dry run; the script retrieves the sitemap and shows newer entries but does not submit them.
 The option `-s` is silent;
-the script does not show any output but still show an error message of curl.
+the script does not show any output but still show an error message from curl.

 ## License ##